 Seizure triggers refer to stimuli that may induce a seizure in certain people.
 Triggers can vary among individuals, but common triggers include illness, tiredness, alcohol, and missing medication.

 Triggers are different from causes.
-Underlying conditions often cause seizures, while triggers simply induce seizures in people who are already predisposed to them.
+Underlying conditions often cause seizures, while triggers induce seizures in people already predisposed to them.

 It can be difficult for people to identify their own personal triggers, but keeping a diary of potential triggers and trying to avoid certain stimuli may help prevent a seizure from occurring.